AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-portal-linux.md

 See [Manage HDInsight clusters by using the Ambari Web UI](hdinsight-hadoop-manage-ambari.md#monitoring).

 ## Browse files
-Using the Azure portal preview, you can browse the content of the default container.
+Using the Azure Portal, you can browse the content of the default container.

 1. Sign in to [https://portal.azure.cn](https://portal.azure.cn).
 2. Click **HDInsight Clusters** from the left menu to list the existing clusters.